 DJI is one of the top names in drone technology and the Mavic Pro doesn't disappoint.
 One thing you can definitely count on with DJI is high performance and reliability.
 Anyone familiar with Apple knows that they curate only the highest quality products to sell in their Apple stores.
 When it comes to drones, DJI tops their list, which means their products deserve a serious look.
 DJI products are also certified by Apple in their Works with iMovie and Works with Final Cut Pro X programs, so if you are a Mac/FCP user, then you can shoot with confidence knowing there won't be any export issues.

-This drone could arguably be one the best DJI drone under 1000 dollars.
+This drone could arguably be one the best DJI drone under $1000.
 If ease of packing around a drone is the deciding factor then the Mavic Pro is the drone for you.
 The Phantom 3 Pro has a slight advantage with a wider field of view on the camera and the Mavic camera requires the focus to be set manually each flight.

 Probably the best feature of the DJI Mavic Pro is its size.
 The wings actually fold up into the unit and when folded, the quadcopter is small enough to fit in a purse, messenger bag or camera bag.
 Weighing only 1.62 lbs, it also won't weigh you down, no matter where you take it.
 When unfolding the wings, they "lock" into place, so there is no worry about a wing snapping out of place mid-flight.
-In spite of its compact size, however, there is no question of the Mavic Pro being a solid piece of equipment well worth its price tag.
+In spite of its compact size, however, there is no question of the Mavic Pro being a solid piece of equipment well worth its price tag under $1000.